psychemedia/sin-eater-resources/src/wip/Small Wonders - atwood.md

 "Well, do you?" he says.

 "Look," I say.
 I'm speaking calmly but in fact I'm outraged.
 This is a demand, and Joseph is not supposed to make demands of me.
 There are too many demands being made of me already.
 That's why I'm here, isn't it?
 Because the demands exceed the supply.
-"You're like my dentist," I say. " I don't think about whether or not I like my dentist.
+"You're like my dentist," I say.
+"I don't think about whether or not I like my dentist.
 I don't have to like him.
 I'm paying him to fix my teeth.
 You and my dentist are the only people in the whole world that I don't have to like."

 "But if you met me in other circumstances," Joseph persists, "would you like me?"